 There are a series of older blog entries on this website.
 This is one of them.
-Remember The Pink Kit Method for Birthing Better is now known as Birthing Better Childbirth Preparation Online Course.
+Remember The Pink Kit Method for Birthing Better is now known as Birthing Better online birth classes Course.
 We’ve come a long way since our New Zealand charitable Trust, Common Knowledge Trust, starting offering these phenomenal skills online since 2000.
 We’re not as well known as Lamaze, The Bradley Method, Hypno-birthing or Hypno-babies.
 However, we will always be the only childbirth preparation, birth and birth-coaching skills developed by ordinary fathers and mothers like yourself.
 You’ll never have a better Teacher … hundreds and hundreds of families!

 Over the next week or two, I’m going to write two types of blogs.
 ‘What about …’ ones and ‘Yes, but …’ ones.
 Then I”m going to take a break and let everyone think a bit about all of this.

 The Pink Kit Method will become known when there is a socially accepted connection between being pregnant and learning how-to birth as a woman or how to ‘coach’ (or whatever word you use) to help as a man.
 This seems like common sense but it’s not being done at the present.